Martin Barre: Jethro Tull

 On the first album that Barre recorded with Jethro Tull, Stand Up, he said that he was: "terrified because I had just joined the band.
 It really showed a change in direction for the band and when it was accepted and became a successful album, we gained a lot of confidence.
 We extended that confidence into the making of Benefit, in which we were a lot more at ease."
 On the next album, the world success Aqualung, Barre was more confident, stating that in the recording: "Everybody [the band] had input into the making of the album."

 In the following period, his solos blended virtuosity with classical music, such as on Minstrel in the Gallery, where the opening track has a four-minute solo, or his piece (shared with Barrie Barlow) "Conundrum" and "Quatrain" on Bursting Out.
 Barre declared that much of the material from Jethro Tull catalogue was written by himself and Ian Anderson, with Anderson getting the credit for writing the lyrics and having the initial idea for the music: "then I, or someone else in the band, contribute parts to it."
 Two albums on which Barre is credited with having contributed "additional material", Songs from the Wood and Heavy Horses, are two of those which, he has stated, show his best playing.

 Barre embraced the new Jethro Tull sound on the album Under Wraps (1984), despite its foregrounding of synthesisers and relegation of his own guitar work to the background.
 The album contains two tracks co-authored by him.
 On his work with Jethro Tull, Barre also stated: "I'm quite pleased with my playing on Crest of a Knave, which was basically me, Ian and [bassist] Dave Pegg working in the studio for two months, so I had ample time to put a lot of myself into that album."
-He is credited on only another two Jethro Tull album tracks: "Hot Mango Flush" from J-Tull Dot Com and "Winter Snowscape" from The Jethro Tull Christmas Album.
+He is credited on only three other Jethro Tull studio album tracks: the title track from Minstrel in the Gallery, "Hot Mango Flush" from J-Tull Dot Com and "Winter Snowscape" from The Jethro Tull Christmas Album.
 Concerning his contribution to Jethro Tull music, Barre stated: "I've done bits and pieces on albums.
 Sometimes it's a riff; sometimes it's a little segment of music ...
 I don't mind taking a small role in the writing, and a larger input into the arrangement and playing."

 About the end of his involvement in Tull, Barre stated in 2015 that "It's important that people realize there will never be a Jethro Tull again.
 There will be two solo bands: the Ian Anderson Band and the Martin Barre Band, and long may they exist, and long may they enjoy playing music.
 I'm not being pedantic.
 I always hate to hear, 'Oh, you've left Jethro Tull.'
 I haven't really.
 Ian wanted to finish Jethro Tull, wanted to stop the band completely."

 When Anderson reunited Jethro Tull in 2017 for their 50th anniversary tour, Barre was not asked to return.